 We have significant suppliers that are important to our sourcing activities.
 If a key supplier (or any company within our supply chain) experiences financial difficulties, this may affect its ability to supply us with materials, components or services, which could halt or delay the production of a customer's product, and/or have a material adverse impact on our operations, financial results and customer relationships, and in the case of the Solar Supplier (defined below), to pay amounts owing to us.
 In addition, our ability to collect our accounts receivable and future sales depends, in part, on the financial strength of our customers.
 If any of our customers have insufficient liquidity, we could encounter significant delays or defaults in payments owed to us by such customers, or we may extend our payment terms, which could adversely impact our short-term cash flows, financial condition and/or operating results.
 In addition, customer financial difficulties may result in order cancellations and higher than expected levels of inventory, which could in turn have a material adverse impact on our operating results and working capital performance.
-We may not be able to returm or resell this inventory, or we may be required to hold the inventory for a period of time, any of which may result in our having to record additional reserves for the inventory if it becomes aged (see "Solar business" below).
+We may not be able to return or re-sell this inventory, or we may be required to hold the inventory for a period of time, any of which may result in our having to record additional reserves for the inventory if it becomes aged (see "Solar business" below).
 We also may be unable to recover all of the amounts owed to us by a customer, including amounts to cover unused inventory or capital investments we incurred to support that customer's business.
-Furthermore, if a customer bankruptcy occurs (which has recently occurred in the solar industry), our profitability may be adversely impacted by our failure to collect our accounts receivable and/or the loss of one or more major customers could have an adverse effect on our operating results, financial position and cash flows.
+Furthermore, if a customer bankruptcy occurs (which has recently occurred in the solar industry), our profitability may be adversely impacted by our failure to collect our accounts receivable in excess of our estimated allowance for uncollectible accounts or amounts insured.
+Additionally, our future revenues could be reduced by the loss of a customer due to bankruptcy.
+Our failure to collect accounts receivable and/or the loss of one or more major customers could have an adverse effect on our operating results, financial position and cash flows.
 We cannot reliably determine if and to what extent customers or suppliers may have financial difficulties, whether we will be required to adjust our prices or the amount we pay for materials and components, or face collection issues with customers, or if customer or supplier bankruptcies will occur.